Aaronchangyr/UoS_Jubilee_Sports_Centre_Court_Automated_Booking/README.md

 #### Linux:
 ***
-1. Download puppeter and nodejs.
+1. Download puppeter and node.js.
 2. Download the autobook_Linux.js and autobook.bat from the git.
 3. For the autobook_Linux.js there is only booking for badminton court.
 (You can try to reference autobook.js code to book other activities)
 4. Open the autobook.js file with editor and change your name and password.